rockroman/pa_test2/README.md

 If the model achieves high accuracy (e.g., >97%) in distinguishing healthy and infected leaves, the hypothesis is supported.
 If accuracy is low, investigate feature extraction, dataset quality, or other confounding variables.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks

-### Business Requirement 1
-### Visual Differentiation
-- Generate visualizations comparing average healthy and infected leaves.
-- Create montages to highlight class differences.

-### Business Requirement 2
-### Classification
-- Develop a neural network model capable of distinguishing between healthy and infected leaves.
-- Target accuracy: ≥97% for effective real-world deployment.
-- Performance validation through k-fold cross-validation and confusion matrix analysis, identifying false positives/negatives to fine-tune the model.

-## ML Business Case

-* We want a ML model to predict if a leaf is infected with powdery mildew or not, based on historical image data.
-It is a supervised model, a 2-class, single-label, classification model.
-The data would align with a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.
-- The model input is a cherry leaf image and the model output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.

-Heuristics:
-The current way to diagnose requires experienced staff and lengthly inspection times across orchards to distinguish healthy or infected leaves.
-This process is not scalable.

-* The training data to fit the model came from Kaggle.
-This dataset contains 4,208 images.
-We have extracted all images from this dataset and added to this with synthetic data.
+Dashboard planning, designing, and development.
 ## Dashboard Design (Streamlit App User Interface)

 ### Page 1: Project Summary
 * Quick project summary
     * General Information
         * What is Powdery mildew and how does it present itself in cherry tree leaves.
         * Usually identification of infected leaves is a manual process conducted by the employee of the orchard.
         * Stats on numbers of trees infected.
     * Project Dataset
         * The available dataset contains 4k images of leaves.
     * Link to addition information
     * Business requirements
         *  The client is interested in ...
         *  The client is interested to know...

 ### Page 2: Leaf Visualiser
 * It will answer business requirement 1
     * Checkbox 1 - Difference between average and variability image
     * Checkbox 2 - Differences between average mildew and average healthy leaves
     * Checkbox 3 - Image Montage

 ### Page 3: Mildew Detector
 * Business requirement 2 information - "The client is interested to tell whether a leaf is infected with powdery mildew or not.